TechGunners/TechGunners/README.md

 ## **About Me:**

-* A Developer from Islamabad, Pakistan.
+* A Self-Taught Full Stack Web Developer from Islamabad, Pakistan.
 * Challenged by physical disabilities that affect my mobility and speech.
 * Currently learning and working on personal projects to improve my skills.
 * Drowned in the sea of imagination.